webpack/webpack.js.org/src/content/plugins/split-chunks-plugin.md

 `boolean: true | function (module) | string`

 The name of the split chunk.
-Providing `true` will automatically generate a name based on chunks and cache group key, while `false` will use an id as the name (a good value for production so that it doesn't change unnecessarily).
+Providing `true` will automatically generate a name based on chunks and cache group key.
 Providing a string or function will allow you to use a custom name.
 If the name matches an entry point name, the entry point will be removed.

+T> It is recommended to set `splitChunks.name` to `false` for production builds so that it doesn't change names unnecessarily.

 __webpack.config.js__